-With mass-market trend-driven fashion starting to lift off, a variety of styles started to take shape.
-The hippie look, the rise of casual chic sportswear, disco, and of course punk.
-The ’70s stressed individuality, the beginnings of expressing yourself with clothing.
-Vogue is famously quoted for saying that ‘there were no rules in fashion anymore’.
+With mass-market trend-driven fashion starting to lift off, a variety of styles took shape.
+Trends included the hippie look, the rise of casual chic sportswear, disco, and of course punk.
+Above all, the ’70s stressed individuality, and the beginnings of expressing yourself with clothing.
+As writer Tom Wolfe said, the 1970s was the “Me decade”.
+Likewise, Vogue wrote “There are no rules in the fashion game anymore”.

-Androgyny also played a big part, with silhouettes for both men and women becoming increasingly similar.
-Women started to wear trousers more than ever, and outfits for both genders consisted of a tight top half and a loose bottom half.
-With high-waisted trousers frequently being worn by both men and women.
-The ’70s also saw the birth of anti-conformist fashion; jumpers, t-shirts, jeans and sneakers were making a grand appearance.
+Androgyny also played a big part, with silhouettes for men and women becoming increasingly similar.
+Women opted for trousers over skirts, and outfits for all genders consisted of tight tops and loose bottoms.
+High-waisted trousers were worn frequently by both men and women.

 Though the white or ivory wedding dress, popularised by Queen Victoria, has stood the test of time due to its romantic nostalgia, wedding dresses of the ’70s were rebelling.
-Bridal dresses were starting to change and evolve; from the classic long-line silhouette, to women opting for white jumpsuits or pantsuits.
-Following suit brides of today are now branching out and opting for colours, florals and a range of styles and lengths.
+Bridal dresses started to change and evolve; instead of the classic long-line silhouette, women opted for white jumpsuits or pantsuits.
+Subsequently, brides of today are following this (like Kaley Cuoco’s jumpsuit) and opting for colours and a range of lengths.

-The ’70s in particular had an interesting take on bridal wear.
-As man-made materials were a lot more accessible in the ’70s, more and more brides were able to afford beautiful, extravagant gowns.
-High, modest, Victorian-inspired necklines were popular throughout this decade, as were long, flowing Camelot sleeves (which were loose at the top and tightly fitted at the wrist).
-Brides often teamed their long, voluminous gowns with full detailed trains for a dramatic effect.
+The ’70s had a particularly interesting take on bridal wear.
+As man-made materials were a lot more accessible, more and more brides were able to afford beautiful, extravagant gowns.
+Firstly, high, modest, Victorian-inspired necklines were popular throughout this decade, as well as flowing sleeves which were tightly fitted at the wrist.
+Moreover, brides often paired their long, voluminous gowns with full, detailed trains for a dramatic effect.

-Going with the theme of the ’70s being all encompassing, where there was no dominant trend, wedding dresses ranged from hippie frocks to fairy-tale princess gowns, pantsuits to punk-influenced dresses.
-It also saw the revival of ’30s and ’40s silhouettes.
-Elements of Victorian and Edwardian fashion were also creeping back in, for that rustic feel.
+Similarly to general fashion, there was no dominant trend of wedding dresses.
+Gowns ranged from hippie frocks to fairy-tale princess gowns, and pantsuits to punk-influenced dresses.
+The decade also saw the revival of ’30s and ’40s silhouettes.
+Elements of Victorian and Edwardian fashion also creeped back in for couples looking to make an elegant statement.

 Bianca and Mick Jagger, 1971

-Far from the modest neckline we mentioned above, when actress Bianca Macias married Rolling Stones frontman Mick Jagger, she wore a tailored Yves Saint Laurent jacket, minus the blouse.
-Breaking the tradition, instead of your average veil, Bianca’s was attached underneath a large, over-sized hat.
+Far from the modest neckline we mentioned above, when actress Bianca Macías married Rolling Stones frontman Mick Jagger, she wore a tailored Yves Saint Laurent jacket, without a blouse underneath.
+With this, she wore a long, bias-cut silk skirt and attached her veil upon a large, oversized white hat.